cdoremus/deno-blog/posts/Processing_CSV_files_with_Deno.2022-09-20.md

   await Deno.writeTextFile(POSTS_FILE, `${header}\n`);
 }
 ```
 There's one more thing that needs to be done to the post data.
 The `body` field has a number of newline characters in it.
-These will interfere with the `parse` function in the `cvs.ts` module that uses newlines to separate object records.
+These will interfere with the `parse` function in the `encoding/csv.ts` module that uses newlines to separate object records.
 In this case, I assume that the newlines have some significance, so I replace each newline in the post `body` field with a pipe character (|).
 When the data is used, then the pipe can be converted back to a newline or into something else (an HTML break tag, for instance).
 ```ts
 async function main() {
   // Delete previously written file, if exists